 Other studies have linked drinking green tea to preventing cancer.
 Once again, the powerful antioxidant, EGCG may interfere with the process of cell replication, which is an important stage in tumor development.

-As you can see, this powerful drink may solely be responsible for lowering your disease risk and protecting your health in the future.
+As you can see, this powerful drink may solely be responsible for lowering your disease risk and protecting your health in the future, and can also enhance the benefits of intermittent fasting.

 I know it may be hard to believe, but you may boost the benefits of drinking green tea by adding a splash of lemon to your tea.